Urinary Tract Infection

 • Poor personal hygiene can introduce bacterial infections into the urinary tract.

-• History of previous infections: Once you get a UTI, it is quite common for them to recur.
+• History of previous infections: Once you get a UTI it is quite common for them to recur.
 An estimated 80% of women who have had a UTI will experience one or more additional ones within 2 years.

 • Not being circumcised: Poor hygiene under the foreskin can lead to the accumulation of bacteria that can infect the urethra.

-Are There Any Possible Complications From UTI?
+Are There Any Possible Complications From UTIs?

 • Never “hold” urine.
 Always urinate as soon as possible when you get the urge.
 This can be a big problem for young children, who often are reluctant to use the bathroom when away from home, such as in school.
 Holding urine only increases the chances of bacteria migrating into the urinary tract.